JulianKemmerer/PipelineC/docs/AUTO_FSM_DESIGN.md

 calls `AUTO_COMB_SHARE.prepare` to create exact alternatives through the shared `HLS` engine: CSE, exclusive sharing, factoring, constant arithmetic, bit-width reduction and decomposition.
 No explicit `AUTO_COMB_SHARE` tag is required.
+The delay objective of the same preparation path also exposes UNSHARE's speculation, balancing, carry-save and operator alternatives by default.
+Up to two delay-ranked finalists join the existing area-oriented candidates;
+they are still judged by complete FSM area and must satisfy timing/latency.
+No extra synthesis jobs are launched to select these combinational candidates.
 `SWEEP_MIN_AREA_SCHEDULE` runs the existing graph-local search (`_SWEEP_MIN_AREA_SCHEDULE`) on the original and eligible alternatives.
 Each choice is scheduled and bound independently, then priced with the same full